Exploring the Unknown: How to Travel Safely in the Backcountry.

 Class size: This class has a max size of 15 participants

-Times and Locations: All one day courses will be within a one hour drive of the listed city.
-Directions to specific class locations will be emailed to you after registering for a particular class-please see below for class dates.
+Times and Locations: All one day courses will be within a one-hour drive of the listed city.
+Directions to specific class locations will be emailed to you after registering for a particular class, please see below for class dates.
 Classes are one day in length starting at 9 am and running until 4 pm unless otherwise noted in the listed class date title.

 Private Group Courses are available: